-Date of Trip:

 Depart: O'clock On From

 Return O'clock On

 Purpose:

 Destination:

 Transportation:

 Sponsor(s):

 Remarks:

+Sigr ature of Pr incipal/Athletic Director and or Coach/Sponsor

+C ONSENT

-Signature of Principal/Athletic Director and or Coach/Sponsor has the permission of the undersigned to participate in the above trip.
-We further authorize the sponsor(s) of such trip to obtain emergency medical attention, in our behalf, for the above-named child in such sponsor's sole judgment such medical attention is deemed necessary.
-It is further agreed that Sharyland Independent School District, its Trustees, Employees, and Agents are hereby released from any liability for any damages which our child or which we might sustain resulting from the above activity.
+such trip to obtain ei judgment such med District, its Trustees mergency medical at ical attention is deen tention, in oned necessigents are he our behalf, for ary.
+It is furthe ereby released e trip.
+We further authorize the sponsor(s) of the above-named child in such sponsor's sole er agreed that Sharyland Independent School d from any liability for any damages which our

-CONSENT

-My son/daughter,

-Student's Signature
+Student's Signature е Grade Date

-Grade

-Date

-Telephone Number

-Parent's or Guardian's Signature
+Telephone Numbe or Guardian's Signature

-Everyone is expected to return as a group.
+\Everyone is expected to return as a group.
 If you wish to pick up your son/daughter after the event, please attach a note to this form.
 If athlete is riding with someone other than their parents you must submit a notarized request stating such arrangements for prior approval from the Athletic Director.